 Eating the right things

 Everyone has different routines, schedules, preferences, and thoughts when it comes to eating the right things.
 But making sure you match up what you eat with what you’re doing can also be an important factor in your energy and food intake.
-Following simple guidelines for healthy eating at the right times can ensure that your body is getting the right nutrients for the right activities.
+Following simple guidelines for healthy eating can ensure that your body is getting the right nutrients for the right activities.